Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Formalism

 The interior solution of Einstein's equation of General theory of relativity for this metric yields the following first-order differential equations (TOV)~\cite{PhysRev.55.364,PhysRev.55.374}:

-These equations are to be integrated to obtain the pressure $P(r)$ and mass $m(r)$ inside the interior at a distance $r$ under hydrostatic conditions.
+The above equations are to be integrated to obtain the pressure $P(r)$ and mass $m(r)$ inside the interior at a distance $r$ under hydrostatic conditions.
 The boundary conditions for mass are $m(r = 0) = 0$, $m(r = R) = M$.
 The core density is $\epsilon(r=0) = \epsilon_0$ and core pressure $P(r = 0) = P_0$.
-The pressure decreases towards the surface and at the radius, $R$ of the star, the pressure $P(r= R)$ drops to zero~\cite{1968ApJ...153..807H}.
-The core pressure/mass can be obtained by solving these equations corresponding to the known central density and an equation of state.\\
+The pressure decreases towards the surface, and at the radius, $R$ of the star, the pressure $P(r= R)$ drops to zero~\cite{1968ApJ...153..807H}.
 Under the effect of the magnetic field, a magnetic energy density term is included in the matter density term of the TOV system of equations.
-The TOV equations undergo modifications when the magnetic field is present.
-Strong magnetic fields in Magnetars will contribute as a source of the energy-momentum tensor and consequently affect the interior solutions.
-It has been shown that the TOV equations~\cite{PhysRev.55.374} may be modified by accounting for the contribution from the magnetic field to the energy density and a Lorentz force term under the condition of hydrostatic equation~\cite{PhysRevC.99.055811}.
+Strong magnetic fields in magnetars will contribute as a source of the energy-momentum tensor and consequently affect the interior solutions.
+It has been shown that the TOV equations~\cite{PhysRev.55.374} may be modified by accounting for the contribution from the magnetic field to the energy density and a Lorentz force term under the condition of hydrostatic equation ~\cite {2019PhRvC..99e5811C}.\\ The modified TOV equations in the presence of a magnetic field are given by: